iamjossi/Email-sending-application-using-AWS-SES-REST-API-and-Lambda/README.md

 Create a new stage
 Deploy the API to the stage

-Step 6: Test the Application
+Step 6: Test the Application.
 Used Postman to send a POST request to the API
 Verify that the email is sent successfully using SES